auser/beehive/lib/erlang/README.markdown

   ./scripts/start_beehive.sh -h
 </code></pre>

-To start with a list of backends, use the -i option to point to a file that looks like:
+To start with a list of bees, use the -i option to point to a file that looks like:

 <pre><code>
   {"app1", "ec2-67-202-21-173.compute-1.amazonaws.com", 8080}.